Handling R1Soft Request Rejections When Agent is Busy: Tips

 Conclusion

-We hope that you now have a good understanding of How Can You Replace The Hardened Kernel Of cPanel With A Standard Kernel.
+We hope that you now have a good understanding of How you can Replace The Hardened Kernel Of cPanel With A Standard Kernel.
 If you continue to have problems with the protocol outlined above, please contact the bodHOST Team for constructive assistance 24×7